from 145€

 We will make the tour by car, because the battlefield is too big to walk.
 We will stop in several places to know the point of view of both the Allied and French sides

-We will visit the interpretation classroom located in the village of Arapiles, with a model with more than 5000 miniatures
+We will visit the Interpretation Center located in the village of Arapiles, with a model with more than 5000 miniatures

 We said goodbye (until our next tour!)